-The University of Virginia School of Medicine admissions and financial aid processes are conducted independently from each other.
-You are selected for admission on the basis of personal and academic qualifications.
-The fact that you may need financial assistance with your education has no bearing on your selection for admission.
-An offer of admission does not imply a guarantee of financial assistance.
+It is the philosophy of the University of Virginia School of Medicine that a lack of money should not prevent a worthy student from pursuing a medical education.
+Admissions and financial aid processes are conducted independently of one another: the fact that you may need financial assistance with your education has no bearing on your admission decision, and an offer of admission does not imply a guarantee of financial assistance.
 In order to receive financial aid, you must apply separately and meet standard financial aid criteria to qualify.

 There are a variety of ways to finance a medical education.
 Because the School of Medicine is unable to fully support all students with scholarship aid, we use federal need analysis methodology to award our funds based on objective family financial data.
 It is the philosophy of most medical schools across the country that the cost of a medical education should be shared by the student, spouse, and family to the extent of their capability.
 Even for medical students, most need-based aid is intended to supplement – not replace – a family contribution.